Computing Necessary Conditions for Near-Optimality in Capacity Expansion Planning Problems: Test case

 \subsection{Necessary conditions on RES capacity}

 Finally, investments in renewable energy sources, including onshore and offshore wind turbines and utility-scale PV panels, are analysed.
-We compute four necessary conditions types: one per technology corresponding to the required minimum in new capacity for that technology and one for the required minimum in the sum of capacities in the three technologies.
-Similarly to storage, as a greenfield approach is used, the new capacity is equal to the total capacity that is installed.
+Four types of necessary conditions are computed: one per technology corresponding to the required minimum in new capacity for that technology and one for the required minimum in the sum of capacities in the three technologies.
+As for storage, a greenfield approach is used and the new capacity is equal to the total capacity that is installed.

 Figure~\ref{fig:generation-cap} shows that investments in renewable energies are essential as the minimum capacity required to be $\epsilon$-optimal does not drop below 600 GW even as the suboptimality coefficient $\epsilon$ rises to 20\%.
 However, this is less clear for each RES technology individually.
-While the minimum requirement for offshore wind stays consistent with increasing values of the suboptimality coefficient $\epsilon$, the necessary conditions for onshore wind and utility PV converge to 0 GW.
+While the minimum requirement for offshore wind stays consistent with increasing values of the suboptimality coefficient $\epsilon$, the necessary conditions for onshore wind and utility PV converge to 0 GW.\\